YonatanHen/Travel-Agency-Website/README.md

 * [Contact](#contact)

 ## General info
-The given website by the end of the course will provide a platform for travelers to find their perfect resort location and book a trip using our services.
+The given website provides a platform for travelers to find their perfect resort location and book a trip using our services.
 The server side based on two parts which serving us in production and development environments respectively.
 The server side includes root file (Called app.js) in both enviroments. the app.js file forked to